Hyundai Ioniq Hybrid Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below shows average Hyundai Ioniq Hybrid insurance rates for additional coverage choices and driver risks.
+The chart below illustrates estimated Hyundai Ioniq Hybrid insurance rates for other coverage scenarios.

-- The cost that insures a teen driver with full coverage can be $5,174 each year
+- The cost for full coverage for a teen driver for full coverage can cost as much as $5,174 a year

-Auto insurance rates for a Hyundai Ioniq Hybrid can also vary considerably based on the model year and trim level, how you drive, and deductibles and policy limits.
+Auto insurance rates for a Hyundai Ioniq Hybrid can also vary considerably based on your driver profile, the model year and trim level, and liability limits and deductibles.

-An older driver with a good driving record and higher comprehensive and collision deductibles may pay as little as $1,300 annually on average for full coverage.
-Rates are much higher for teen drivers, since even teens with perfect driving records will have to pay as much as $5,100 a year.
+A more mature driver with a good driving record and high deductibles may pay as little as $1,300 per year on average for full coverage.
+Rates are much higher for teen drivers, where even good drivers will have to pay at least $5,100 a year.
 View Rates by Age

-Where you live plays a big part in determining prices for Hyundai Ioniq Hybrid insurance prices.
-A good driver about age 40 could pay as low as $900 a year in states like Idaho, Maine, and Iowa, or be forced to pay as much as $1,960 on average in Michigan, Louisiana, and New York.
+Where you live makes a big difference in Hyundai Ioniq Hybrid insurance prices.
+A 40-year-old driver could pay as low as $900 a year in states like North Carolina, Wisconsin, and Vermont, or have to pay at least $1,850 on average in Florida, New York, and Michigan.

 State | Premium | Compared to U.S. Avg | Percent Difference |